-What will happen to the Contains Art shipping containers that are currently on the site?
+What has happened to the Contains Art shipping containers that were on the site?

-Contains Art will become a key tenant of the site, and the containers will stay as they are the seed from which the idea of the development began.
+Contains Art will become a key tenant of the site, and the containers will return as they are the seed from which the idea of the development began.
 They will continue to be used as studio space for artists.
 However, so that they are in keeping with the new development, they will be refurbished and re-positioned, to fit with the development.
 Two of the containers will help define the public space and protect it from the on-shore winds.
 One of the containers will become a workshop and store area.
 Whilst the construction takes place the containers are in storage.

 Won’t the new restaurant take away from local business?